lod531/smoothing/README.md

 In addition to below `fairseq` installation please run `pip install -r requirements.txt` in the root directory.

+You may run into an error with `scipy`, in which case just run `pip install scipy`.

 To obtain data download and extract [this](https://drive.google.com/file/d/1WwFmdVvUiTCd89VCerx4A-OG_LhymSVB/view?usp=sharing) in the root directory.

 If running on the  [redacted cluster]() use these commands to load in dependencies